 Plenty of foods are rich in calcium, and many do not contain dairy.
-This may be good news, particularly for vegans and people who are lactose intolerant so cannot fully digest dairy products.
+Calcium-rich foods without dairy may be particularly beneficial for vegans and people who are lactose intolerant and cannot fully digest dairy products.

 Calcium is essential for general health.
 Most adults aged 19–50 require